getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-furkan-cloud/README.md

 ## Tests

-You can run implmented test with the command below.
+You can run implemented tests with the command below.

 ```bash
 yarn test